 You can order your green food caddy for FREE on 01536 464242, Street Scene Hotline, or at the One Stop Shop (The Cube, NN17 1QG Corby).
 All of your food waste, whether big or small, will be collected WEEKLY in all areas of Corby.

 ‘I’m in to win’ campaign

-If you haven’t started to recycle your food, now it is a good time to start.
-Do not miss the opportunity to register at www.feedyourcaddy.co.uk to win monthly prizes in Corby borough and county wide, just by recycling your food waste.
-How to participate?
-Regularly recycle your food waste, and simply present your green food caddy on your normal collection day, with the sticker you will receive by post, after registering your address.
+If you haven’t started to recycle your food, now is a good time to start.
+Do not miss the opportunity to register your address at www.feedyourcaddy.co.uk to win monthly prizes just simply regularly present your green food caddy on your scheduled collection day with the sticker you will receive by post.

 For more information on the ‘I’m in to win’ campaign and registering, please visit: www.feedyourcaddy.co.uk